AI Policy Tracker

 The No Robot Bosses Act

 Introduced in December 2025 by Reps.
-Suzanne Bonamici (D-OR), Chris Deluzio (D-PA), and James Moylan (R-GU), this bipartisan bill targets AI in the workplace.
+Suzanne Bonamici (D-OR), Chris Deluzio (D-PA), and Del.
+James Moylan (R-Guam, non-voting), this bill targets AI in the workplace.
 It would prohibit employers with 11+ employees from relying exclusively on automated systems for hiring, firing, compensation, promotion, or scheduling decisions.

 The bill requires employers to audit AI tools for discrimination and bias before deployment (and periodically after), provide independent human oversight of AI-generated decisions, and disclose to employees when and how AI tools are being used.
-This is the third iteration of the bill — previous versions in 2023 and 2024 lacked bipartisan support.
+This is the third iteration of the bill (H.R.
+6371) — previous versions in 2023 and 2024 had only Democratic sponsors.
+It has been referred to the House Education & Workforce, House Administration, and Oversight committees, and is Rep. Deluzio's first bill since joining the new House AI Taskforce.

 SAG-AFTRA, the AFL-CIO, and the "Tilly Tax"

-SAG-AFTRA Executive Director Duncan Crabtree-Ireland told an AFL-CIO workers' summit that "collective bargaining has been the fastest and most effective way for the regulation of AI technology."
+SAG-AFTRA National Executive Director and Chief Negotiator Duncan Crabtree-Ireland has been the union's most visible voice on AI, arguing that collective bargaining has been one of the fastest and most effective pathways for governing how AI technology is deployed in creative work.
 The union's position: creativity is, and should remain, human-centered.
 However, unions in less prominent industries face greater pressure — contract protections won by actors and writers with significant PR leverage haven't yet translated to warehouse workers, truck drivers, or call center employees facing similar algorithmic management.

 Denver's Data Center Moratorium & the GES Coalition